The Best Delay Sprays & Creams:

 KY Duration Genital Desensitizer (Most Popular)

 Our next contender is from none other than the lube behemoth KY.
-The Duration delay spray has bout 35 sprays to a 0.16 fl oz. bottle and is another lidocaine based spray.
+The Duration delay spray has about 35 sprays to a 0.16 fl oz. bottle and is another lidocaine-based spray.

 The spray itself absorbs pretty quickly and definitely increased my time in the sack by a considerable amount of time.
 In fact, my wife and I often see how many times I can get her to orgasm before I pop myself using this exact spray, so far we're at eight.